Skip to main content

 When trees brush or fall on power lines, they can cause power outages and other hazards.
 FPU regularly clears lines of threatening tree growth to enhance the reliability, safety and overall quality of your electric service.

 Our Tree-Line Maintenance Program revolves around a consistent, planned trimming cycle.
-On average, we clear main power lines every three years.
-For neighborhood power lines, every six years.
+On average, FPU clears around overhead distribution lines every 4 years.

 The amount of pruning varies by case.
 Our professionals will consider your tree’s species, growth rate, health and location before removing only select interior branches.
 We use directional pruning to protect the health of your tree while training it to grow away from power lines.

-We don’t charge you for tree-line maintenance.
+FPU is responsible for the primary service wires.
+We don’t charge you for this tree line maintenance.
 After all, protecting our electrical equipment is our responsibility.
 If FPU or related personnel request payment, please report it.

 We only prune trees endangering power lines and equipment.
 Non-threatening trees won’t be touched.
 For additional goals or aesthetics, please contact a qualified contractor after our line-clearing work is complete.

 FPU will only remove select vegetation that can’t be trimmed or pruned effectively in order to maintain a safe distance from power lines.
-This may include dying trees.
+This may include dying trees, fast-growing vegetation or exotic plants.

 Never attempt to trim trees near power lines.
 This is very dangerous—and must only be done by qualified professionals.
 Contrarily, trees that are NOT near power lines should be trimmed regularly.
 You’ll help deter them from becoming an issue later on.